jan-warchol/ansible-setup/roles/dotfiles/README.md

 Requirements
 ------------

-git installed on the machine - use `install-software` role/playbook to get it first.
+- git installed on the machine - use `install-software` role/playbook to get it first.

+- gvim for copying to system clipboard and using remote option.